 Why am I feeling so tired?

-I started working in remote few months before it was mandatory and we are still battling with meetings, trying to find a balance between effective meetings, and time to focus on our own individual necessary work.
+I started working remotely a few months before it was mandatory and we are still battling with meetings, trying to find a balance between effective meetings, and time to focus on our individual necessary work.

 The bad news?
 It is a long battle

 The good news?
-All is required is for us to think…. a bit more
+All that is required is for us to think…. a bit more

 - What consequences could trigger my action?

 - Am I 100% blocked if I don’t have the information?

 - Can I wait for an asynchronous answer?